bsdlabs/community/guidelines.md

 ### Ideas & Specific Examples

- * Read through FreeBSDHelp Tweet / ReTweet / Reply history.
-Tons of different categories of content/tweets.
+ * Review and watch FreeBSDHelp mentions and notification history.
+ * Review and watch `freebsd` mentions.

- * Setup a saved search like `freebsd lang:en` to monitor for new freebsd mentions.
+Setup a saved search: [freebsd lang:en](https://twitter.com/search?q=freebsd+lang%3Aen&f=live).
 Include other languages if you can communicate in that language.
- * Subscribe to [dev-commits-src-main](https://lists.freebsd.org/mailman/listinfo/dev-commits-src-main) mailing list, watch for important or useful commits and tweet the summary and key details.
+ * Subscribe to and review [dev-commits-src-main](https://lists.freebsd.org/archives/dev-commits-src-main/) mailing list.

+ Pick out commits that look news-worthy or important and tweet a summary including key details.
 Use @username mentions to thank authors, committers and companies if they sponsored it or were involved in it.

- * FreeBSDHelp has a [OpenSource Projects](https://twitter.com/i/lists/1340730882705874944) list.
+ * Review and watch the FreeBSDHelp [OpenSource Projects](https://twitter.com/i/lists/1340730882705874944) list.

 Follow their updates via that list, share and amplify their wins. **Example**: Project birthday or big release. **Idea**: If the software is in ports, do a showcase tweet on that software and @mention them.

- * FreeBSDHelp has a [FreeBSD People](https://twitter.com/i/lists/81179014) list.
+ * Review and watch the FreeBSDHelp [FreeBSD People](https://twitter.com/i/lists/81179014) list.

 Follow their updates via that list, share and amplify their wins and updates.

  * Share and remind people about community events, conferences, meetings, upcoming stuff.
 3 days before, 1 day before, a few hours before.
 Gives us opportunities to repeat content, grow participation, and help people not miss out.

 ### Tips

  * Use images in your tweets whenever possible.
 Examples: Company or Product logos, screenshots, etc.